SergioTGSerra/CSE-CIC-IDS2018/README.md

 ## Overview

-Network intrusion detection is a critical component of cybersecurity, aimed at identifying unauthorized access or malicious activities in computer networks.
-This project implements a machine learning pipeline to detect various types of network intrusions using the CSE-CIC-IDS2018 dataset, which contains benign and attack network traffic data.
+Network intrusion detection is a critical component of cybersecurity that identifies unauthorized access or malicious activities in computer networks.
+This project provides:

+- A complete machine learning pipeline for network traffic analysis
+- Multiple classification models to detect various attack types
+- Comprehensive data preprocessing and feature engineering techniques
+- Detailed model evaluation and comparison metrics

 ## Dataset

-The CSE-CIC-IDS2018 dataset is a comprehensive collection of network traffic data that includes various types of attacks, such as DoS, DDoS, brute force, XSS, SQL injection, infiltration, and botnet activities.
+The [CSE-CIC-IDS2018 dataset](https://www.unb.ca/cic/datasets/ids-2018.html) contains network traffic data with various attack types:

+- DoS (Denial of Service)
+- DDoS (Distributed Denial of Service)
+- Brute Force attacks
+- Web attacks (XSS, SQL Injection)
+- Infiltration and botnet activities

 The dataset is labeled, making it suitable for supervised learning approaches to intrusion detection.

 ## Pipeline Workflow